 If you experience nausea, dizziness, headache or an allergic reaction, discontinue use.

 Store in airtight, light-resistant container at room temperature.

 The information contained on our site is presented purely for information purposes and cannot, in any case, bind the responsibility of the company.
 In no way does this information constitute a recommendation for preventive or curative treatment, prescription or diagnosis, nor should it be considered as such.

 Maceration of fresh leaves of olive trees cultivated in Greece.

-A legend attributes the appearance of the olive tree to the goddess Athena who gave birth to the sun scorched earth an immortal tree which could nourish and heal men.
+A legend attributes the appearance of the olive tree to the goddess Athena who gave birth to an immortal tree from the earth scorched by the sun that could feed and heal men.

-The olive tree is mentioned many times in the sacred texts, in the book of Genesis we crowned the winners of the Olympic Games in Greece, today we find its branches on the UN flag, and in the world whole it is considered a symbol of life and peace.
+The olive tree is mentioned many times in the sacred texts, in the book of Genesis the winners of the Olympic Games in Greece were crowned with it, today we find its branches on the UN flag, and in the world. whole it is considered a symbol of life and peace.